anderszone/wp-movie-website/README.md

 <img src="https://skillicons.dev/icons?i=wordpress,php,html,css,js,git,github,vscode,photoshop,canva" />

 ## 🚀 The Project
-This project was developed over a three-week period as the final assignment of my 100-day Frontend Developer program at Lexicon.
-The goal was to build a custom WordPress theme based on the Underscores starter theme and bring a Figma design to life as a fully functional website.
+This project is the final task of my 100-day Frontend Developer education at Lexicon.
+The goal was to make a custom WordPress theme based on the Underscores starter theme.
+Besides, bring a Figma design to life as a working template for the website.

-The site dynamically displays information about movies and TV series using data fetched from the TMDB API.
+The site dynamically shows info about movies and TV series using data fetched from the TMDB API.
+In the local database, I've created a table to display movies and TV series data on the frontend.

 🔗 **Live site:** [https://anderswebb.se](https://anderswebb.se)